albar965/littlenavmap-manual/src/en/TUTORIALVFR.rst

 files.
 See :doc:`TUTORIALPERF`
 if you like to do this.

-Therefore, we will simply use the default which gives a three degree climb and descent angle as well as 100 knots cruise speed.
+Therefore, we will simply use the default example performance profile based on a Cessna C172.

 Select ``Aircraft`` -> :ref:`aircraft-menu-new` |New Aircraft
 Performance ...|.
 Accept the default values by pressing ``OK`` in the dialog.
-You will see several warnings in the fuel report.
-Ignore these for now since the aircraft performance is sufficient to calculate the top of descent and top of climb for the elevation profile.

 Departure Airport
 ~~~~~~~~~~~~~~~~~